Online Resource for CPP Disability Participants in 2023

 Severe impairment

-The definition of "severe disability" is very clear.
-In other words, you are unable to work for a living due to a physical or mental impairment.
+A very clear definition of severe disability exists.
+You cannot perform substantially gainful work because of a mental or physical disability, in other words.
 In other words, your capacity for work is highlighted.
-Your individual characteristics, such as age, level of education, and employment history, are all taken into consideration.
-Your insurance provider's main concern is finding out if you are employable.
+Your unique qualities, such as your age, level of education, and professional background, are all considered Your insurance provider is ultimately interested in knowing whether you are employable.
 That is, not just on paper, but also in the "real world."

 The term "prolonged disability" has a defined meaning.
 It means that your illness or condition must be severe and long-lasting, or it must be fatal.
 Therefore, a severe disability (that is not ongoing) will not be eligible.